 Rooms at the Algonquin

-My room was just lovely.
+My room at The Algonquin New Brunswick was just lovely.
 It had a super comfortable big bed, big screen tv, coffee machine and a fantastic shower.
-And my rooms had power sockets and USB outlets everywhere which makes me very happy!
+And my room had power sockets and USB outlets everywhere which makes me very happy!

-But the best thing about the room was the bathrobe!!!
+But the best thing about my room at the Algonquin St Andrews was the bathrobe!!!
 Once you put one on you won’t be able to leave without buying one.
 I certainly did and am enjoying it at home!
 They are like a big hug in a bathrobe!